reservations across the Northern Plains

 We work with Program Partners who volunteer their time and efforts to help their community members and, in turn, support our vision of strong, self-sufficient Native American communities.

-NPRA helps meet immediate needs and support long-term solutions through our food & water, emergency, health, and holiday support service pillars.
+NPRA helps meet immediate needs and support long-term solutions through our food and water, emergency, health, and holiday support service pillars.

 Elders facing poverty, lack of transportation and health issues often worry about having enough food to get through the month.
 Our breakfast service helps eligible Rosebud Elders, age 62 and over, start each day with a healthy meal at home.
 The Elders use Breakfast-in-a-Bag vouchers at the Allstop Grocery in Rosebud to shop at no cost for items such as eggs, sausage, cereal, milk, juice, fruit and bread.